Axshxlx/Optical-Mark-Reader/README.md

 # VideoFilter
-This repository contains the working version of https://github.com/ddobervich/VideoFilter for mac.
+This repository contains a mac version of our video filter framework.
 Once cloned, please complete the following steps to ensure you can start working immediately without wasting time closing a bunch of pop-ups:

-1. Copy the path of the `macosx64` folder inside <code>lib</code>
+1. Copy the path of the `macosx64` folder inside <code>lib</code>.  ( the path is the string describing the folder location )
 2. Open Terminal and excecute the following command:
-  `spctl --add <paste path here>/*`
+  `spctl --add <paste path here>/*`    (note: you must include the /* )
-3. Then copyt the path of `gstreamer-1.0` that is inside `macosx64` Then excecute the command above.
+3. Copy the path of `gstreamer-1.0` that is inside `macosx64` Then excecute the command above.
+4. In the terminal, excecute the command again but this time pasting the gstreamer-1.0 path:
+  `spctl --add <paste path here>/*`    (note: you must include the /* )

 # That's It!

-***WARNING: DO NOT TRY TO RUN THIS PROJECT IN WINDOWS OR LINUX!
-USE THE LINK ABOVE FOR WINDOWS AND LINUX!***
+***Note: Windows and Linux machines can still display images with this framework, but can't use the webcam or videos***

 If you are wondering what the command `spctl --add <paste path here>/*` does, Here is your answer: